Jack Douglas (music producer)

-Jack Douglas (born November 6th, 1945) is an American record producer.
-He is known for his work with John Lennon and Yoko Ono, Patti Smith, Cheap Trick, and the New York Dolls, among other rock artists in the 1970s and 1980s; notably he produced four successful albums for Aerosmith.
+John Anthony Douglas (November 6, 1945 – May 11, 2026) was an American record producer.
+He was known for his work with John Lennon and Yoko Ono, Patti Smith, Cheap Trick, and the New York Dolls, among other rock artists during the 1970s and 1980s.
+He produced four successful albums for Aerosmith.

 Early life and education

-Jack Douglas was born in the Bronx in 1945, New York City.
+Jack Douglas was born in the Bronx, New York City, on November 6, 1945.
 He was trained at the Institute of Audio Research and was a member of its first graduating class.

 Career

 Starting out as a folk musician and performer, he worked on Robert F. Kennedy's 1964 senatorial campaign as a songwriter.
 Douglas then moved to England and joined a succession of bands before returning to New York to attend the Institute of Audio Research.

 His first professional job was at the then-new Record Plant, not as a producer or engineer, but as a studio janitor.
-Soon he was working at the recording desk, as a recording engineer, contributing to projects by Miles Davis, The James Gang, Alice Cooper, Cheap Trick, Montrose, Rough Cutt, Artful Dodger, Moxy, Flipp, and Mountain.
+Soon he was working at the recording desk, as a recording engineer, contributing to projects by Miles Davis, James Gang, Alice Cooper, Cheap Trick, Montrose, Rough Cutt, Artful Dodger, Moxy, Flipp, and Mountain.

 A chance encounter with a group member led Douglas to help engineer the Who's 1971 Record Plant sessions for the aborted Lifehouse project.
 Songs developed from these sessions were later included on Who's Next (1971).
-Douglas was then given the opportunity to engineer John Lennon's classic Imagine album in 1971.
+Douglas was then given the opportunity to engineer John Lennon's album Imagine in 1971.
 Douglas and Lennon formed a close bond and worked together for the remainder of Lennon's life.

 As a Record Plant staff engineer, Douglas also forged working relationships with Patti Smith, Blue Öyster Cult, the New York Dolls, Cheap Trick, Starz, and most notably Aerosmith.
 It was during the recording of the New York Dolls' first album that Douglas was encouraged by producer Bob Ezrin to also consider becoming a record producer.

-Douglas engineered and produced many of Aerosmith's albums in the 1970s, including Get Your Wings (1974), Toys in the Attic (1975), Rocks (1976) and Draw the Line (1977), all of which have gone multi-platinum.
-Toys in the Attic and Rocks broke Aerosmith into the mainstream and have become highly influential, with both albums ranking among Rolling Stones list of the 500 Greatest Albums of All Time.
+Douglas engineered and produced many of Aerosmith's albums of the 1970s, including Get Your Wings (1974), Toys in the Attic (1975), Rocks (1976), and Draw the Line (1977), all of which have gone multi-platinum.
+Toys in the Attic and Rocks broke Aerosmith into the mainstream and have become highly influential, with both albums ranking among Rolling Stone's list of the 500 Greatest Albums of All Time.